ideaconsult/Toxtree.js/README.md

 - `substance` - browser for substances... [more](#jtoxsubstance)
 - `study` - [IUCLID5](http://iuclid.eu/) substance studies visuzalizer... [more](#jtoxstudy)
 - `query` - a wrapper around other kits and widgets, making them work together... [more](#jtoxquery).
+- `search` - the search banner, integrating with jToxQuery, providing different search methods... [more](#jtoxsearch).

 The toolkit is intended to be used by semi-programmers, and thus it's integration process is rather simple - referring two files and marking a placeholder in HTML of where all the structure to be inserted.
 However, it relies on the fact that certain external libraries like [jQuery](http://www.jquery.com) and some of [jQueryUI](http://www.jqueryui.com) widgets are already included in the page.